 So, if the community can be positioned as one of the top differentiators for coworking spaces, and you’re looking to scale, how do you go about doing it?
 After working with hundreds of coworking spaces around the world, we’ve noticed some interesting differences in the approach to successfully scaling a community.
 Here’s what we’ve observed so far:

 Good communities are a well-balanced mixture of shared mindset (vision, values, interests, etc) and diverse skills.
 When a group of people has similar focus coupled with diverse expertise, they can complement each other by sharing good practices and exchanging know-how in a way that’s applicable.

 For example, one of our clients, Alley, focus on growing the connectivity points between individuals and entrepreneurs and enhance the value they bring to the community.
 They position themselves as a “connected platform for entrepreneurs”, which directly speaks to what type of members they’ll welcome in the space.
 The result?
-When you walk into any of their spaces the entrepreneurial spirit is palpable!
+When you walk into any of their spaces the entrepreneurial spirit is evident!

 Alright, so where do you start?
 Be clear on what your vision/mission is and make sure to communicate it properly.
 Define your target audience and make sure you understand what they care about and what you bring to the table.
 And if this sounds a bit too broad to you, start by asking yourself questions like:

 - ”What type of companies/individuals do I want to attract?”